 - A Child Shall Lead Them: Long ago, she was a theocratic ruler.
 The ruin that Hope investigates?
 That was her palace.

-- Apocalypse Maiden: Lightning Returns reveals that she is responsible for pretty much everything that goes wrong from XIII-2 onwards.
+- Apocalypse Maiden: Lightning Returns reveals that she is responsible for everything that goes wrong from XIII-2 onwards.
 She forced immortality onto Caius so that she would never lose him, eventually driving him insane with grief.
-The combined despair of the infinite reincarnations of Yeul create the Unseen Chaos, a natural disaster that destroys the world entirely.
-And because no singular Yeul can control the Hive Mind of the Unseen Chaos, there is nothing any of them can do to stop it: if one Yeul attempts to do something, another Yeul (from a different reincarnation with a different personality) will override her.
-Lightning is... less than happy with this revelation.
+The combined despair of the infinite reincarnations of Yeul created the Unseen Chaos, a natural disaster that destroys the world entirely.
+Then because no singular Yeul can control the Hive Mind of the Unseen Chaos, there is nothing any of them can do to stop it: if one Yeul attempts to do something, another Yeul (from a different reincarnation with a different personality) will override her.
+Lightning is outraged with this revelation.

 - Blessed with Suck: Like Serah, she was blessed by Etro with the Goddesses' eyes.
 Also like her, she is killed by her visions.